runbear-io/plugbear-python-sdk/examples/proofreading-bot-langchain/README.md

 # PlugBear Python SDK Example (LangChain)

 This project introduces an example of integrating a LangChain application with communication channels, such as Slack, using PlugBear.
+Check [Building a Proofreading Bot Using LangChain](http://localhost:3001/use-cases/proofreading-bot/langchain) for detailed guide.

 ## Prerequisites